GabrielDokov/Hotel-Reservation-Website/README.md

-# Hotel-Reservation-Website(University Diploma Project)
+# 🏙️Hotel-Reservation-Website(University Diploma Project)

 A Hotel Reservation Website, where you can make reservation.

-# Technologies
+# 💻Technologies

 - PHP
 - HTML